7 Cybersecurity Stats That Every Small Business Should Know in 2023

 If you’re a decision-maker at a small business, the days of casually learning about cybersecurity are over.
 Data breaches and hacking incidents were already trending; the pandemic changed everything.

 The move to remote working shifted the security landscape in ways we’re still trying to calculate.
 But one thing is certain; hacking incidents are way up, especially for small businesses.

 Let’s look at some more startling statistics revealing this truth.

 1. Small businesses saw a 424% increase in cyberattacks last year

 When we say hackers were busy last year, we weren’t lying.
 According to Fundera, hacking incidents against small businesses increased five-fold in 2020.

-In total, these types of attacks grew 424%.
+In total, these types of attacks grew by 424%.
 Why would hackers target smaller businesses with less money to pay ransoms?
 You might be able to guess after reading on.

 Check out how easy it is for hackers to infiltrate a company:

 2. One-third of small businesses report using free, consumer-grade cybersecurity